List of Sapphire & Steel serials

-This is a list of the television and audio serials of the British science-fiction series Sapphire & Steel.

-The television series was transmitted between July 1979 and August 1982 on ITV1 and was produced by Shaun O'Riordan, with David Reid as executive.
-More than two decades later, an audio series was released on compact disc by Big Finish Productions.
-The CDs were released between May 2005 and August 2008 and were produced by Nigel Fairs and Jason Haigh-Ellery.
+This is a list of the television and audio serials of the British science fantasy series Sapphire & Steel.
+The 34-episode television series was transmitted between July 1979 and August 1982 on ITV1 and was produced by Shaun O'Riordan, with David Reid as executive producer.
+Big Finish Productions revived Sapphire & Steel with three series of audio dramas released from 2005 through 2008 and produced by Jason Haigh-Ellery and Nigel Fairs.